Computer-Aided Design (CAD)

 - Direct modeling

 Direct modeling: grants the user flexibility by allowing them to define and capture geometry quickly without concentrating on dimensions.
 Direct modeling is perfect for prototyping, considering how agile the method is.
 A simple analogy would be to imagine working with modeling clay.
-Rather than measuring, you push and pull until satisfied with the geometry.
+Rather than measuring, you push and pull until you are satisfied with the geometry.

-The downside to direct modeling in the professional world is that automation is near non-existent.
+The downside to direct modeling in the professional world is that automation is nearly non-existent.
 The computer does not store changes made during the project.
 The model is simply a constrained geometric concept.
 If multiple changes are needed, they are not referencing one another, which could be time-consuming.

 Figure: Examples of Direct Modeling.
 Note that these are dimensionless print models.